About Us

 The farmers were unable to grow high quality produce and faced exploitation from the middlemen.
 These brokers undervalued the farmers’ produce, thereby pushing their profits down.

-At the same time, the demand for organic vegetables and fruit was growing in Myanmar and globally.
+At the same time, the demand for rice, organic vegetables and fruit was growing in Myanmar and globally.

 We fully backed Saw Norman Dwe’s dream.
 The moment we decided to invest everything into our agribusiness, our lives completely changed.
 Before we were 100% urban.
 Since 2011, we have owned a mobile phone shop in a shopping mall in central Yangon.